We will learn about:

 According to Wikipedia, “It is an open-source container orchestration system for automating computer application deployment, scaling, and management”.

-It is commonly called K8s.
+Kubernetes is commonly called K8s.
 It was originally designed by Google and is now maintained by Cloud Native Computing Foundation.
 It works with a range of container tools and runs containers on clusters, often with images built using Docker.
-It was founded by Joe Beda, Brendan Burns and Craig McLuckie.
+It was founded by Joe Beda, Brendan Burns, and Craig McLuckie.
 It was first announced in mid-2014.
 K8s v1.0 was released on July 21, 2015.

 Kubernetes is employed because it makes the work of organizing and scheduling applications across multiple machines much easier.
 It can automatically install a storage system.
 It carries out automated rollouts and rollbacks.
 It possesses the characteristics of self healing.
 It supports clouds with three different types of privacy.
 They are public, private and hybrid.

 What is Azure Kubernetes Service (AKS)?